 However, with these sentiments, we all know where his interests lie.

-Some issues remain unresolved after collapse of ICC cases
+Some issues remain unresolved after collapsing of ICC cases

 Issues of bribery also arose when people incriminated Uhuru Kenyatta and William Ruto.
 They accused them of using their cronies to bribe ICC Prosecution witnesses to recant the evidence against them.
 They would approach the witnesses and allegedly entice them with large amounts of money.
 The media reports numerous stories of witnesses having enriched themselves from these bribes.